 - Fletcher Building has operations in various foreign jurisdictions but predominately operates within New Zealand and Australia.
-The foreign jurisdictions in which it operates and its foreign subsidiaries are listed in Fletcher Building's Annual Report (refer Regulatory disclosures under 'company and subsidiary directors and company ownership interests'). - Fletcher Building Australia has relatively few international related party dealings.
+The foreign jurisdictions in which it operates and its foreign subsidiaries are listed in Fletcher Building's Annual Report (refer Statutory Disclosures under 'Subsidiary Company Information'). - Fletcher Building Australia has relatively few international related party dealings.
 Fletcher Building does not operate a global integrated supply chain, rather Fletcher Building generally manufactures products for distribution in the country the products are manufactured.
-Products manufactured in Australia are almost wholly sold within Australia and while some product is imported from related parties, it is immaterial, representing less than 0.7% of Australian sales. - Where products are sold/purchased cross border, the transactions are conducted on an arm's length basis in accordance with ATO transfer pricing rulings and guidance and the laws and rulings of the related party country. - Fletcher Building Australia also receives and pays interest on a number of intercompany loans and there are various inter-group charges for services provided by different parts of the group.
+Products manufactured in Australia are almost wholly sold within Australia and while some product is imported from related parties, it is immaterial, representing less than 0.8% of Australian sales. - Where products are sold/purchased cross border, the transactions are conducted on an arm's length basis in accordance with ATO transfer pricing rulings and guidance and the laws and rulings of the related party country. - Fletcher Building Australia also receives and pays interest on a number of intercompany loans and there are various inter-group charges for services provided by different parts of the group.